gofractally/psibase/doc/psidk/src/development/services/cpp-service/reference/web-services.md

 [SystemService::CommonApi] provides services common to all domains under the `/common` tree.
 It also serves the chain's main page.

-[SystemService::Sites] provides web hosting to non-service accounts or services who didn't [register](#registration) for HTTP handling.
+[SystemService::Sites] provides web hosting for non-service accounts or service accounts that did not [register](#registration) for HTTP handling.

 `psinode` directly handles requests which start with `/native`, e.g. `/native/push_transaction`.
 Services don't serve these.